 If you are interested in becoming a genealogist, read below for more information.

 Step 1: Undergraduate education.
 Unlike most occupations, there is no formal education required to become a genealogist.
-There are a few universities within the United States that offer programs in family history and genealogy, such as Brigham Young University.
+There are a few universities within the United States that offer programs in family history and genealogy.
 These educational programs will give you insights into the field.
 Any courses that involve history, writing and research will prepare you for this career.
 It takes four years to receive a bachelor’s degree.